ashishakkumar/Title-Tailors/SCR/SCRAPING/Readme.md

    docker pull karthikrathod/data_scraping_docker:latest
    ```
 5. Invoke the Docker container with your configuration scrolls:
-   - If your are a wizard your self craft the incantation spell for the docker container, pls consult the  `Streamlit Oracle `
+   - If your are a wizard yourself craft the incantation spell for the docker container,else pls consult the  [`Streamlit Oracle`](https://titletailorsoracle.streamlit.app/)

    ```
    docker run